seanjhulse/wreddit/README.md

 A Reddit API Wrapper built in Ruby to play with my own Gem.
 It really only helps you grab subreddit information and user information.

 ##### What makes this special?
 It's utilizing Reddit's free API resources.
+That means you don't need any authorization to make requests.
 You can't make a lot of requests, but if you cache them using Redis, you could probably use this on a small toy app for yourself.
 It's a good way to quickly grab Reddit subreddits, comments, articles, and user profiles for your application.

 ## Install
 add this to your Gemfile: